 Make sure always to log off or go on aeroplane mode as otherwise, you will lose your unused credit.

-If you purchased wifi card from a hotel and it doesn’t say Natura on it, you might have limited time frame to use your credit.
+If you purchased a wifi card from a hotel and it doesn’t say Natura on it, you might have a limited time frame to use your credit.

 How to ask for the internet card in Cuba in Spanish?